philipallen/webpack-boilerplate/README.md

 > install-peerdeps --dev eslint-config-airbnb

+### all users

-You need an .eslintrc file on your root too.
+You'll need to create an .eslintrc file.

-On Windows this is here: C:\Users\%username%
+On Windows you should create it here: C:\Users\%username%

-On osx this is on your root.
+On osx create it on your root

 Copy and paste the below into the .eslintrc file

 ```